aklump/check-pages/README.md

 ## On Your Own

 When you are ready you should delete the contents of the _tests_ folder and write your own tests there.
-Don't worry, the original example files are located in the _install_ directory.
+Don't worry, the original example files are located in the _examples_ directory.
 (If you have used the alternate installation method you will need to write your tests in another folder of your choosing not located in this project.
 But for these examples, we'll assume a `create-project` installation.)

 You will need a bare minimum file structure resembling: